3. Understanding My Situation

 Perhaps the most important factor affecting a person’s chances for improvement is the severity of their CFS, which varies greatly from person to person.
 On one end of the spectrum, there are people who have relatively light cases and are able to continue working full time; on the other end, some have very severe cases and are bedbound, with many people in between.
 The average (median) of people entering the self-help program has been about 25% of normal.
 I was fortunate to have a moderate case of CFS, one that put me right about at the median.

 Another aspect of my medical situation was also favorable.
 I had only CFS, uncomplicated by other illnesses.
-Since 1997, I have known several thousand people with CFS and fibromyalgia, most of them through the self-help program.
+Since 1997, I have known thousands of people with CFS and fibromyalgia, most of them through the self-help program.
 The majority have both CFS and fibromyalgia, or one of them in combination with one or more other serious medical issues, such as sleep disorders (especially apnea), chemical sensitivity, food-related issues (e.g. celiac disease, lactose intolerance) or orthostatic problems (e.g. neurally mediated hypotension).

 I was lucky to have only one condition to manage.